andlabs/libui/README.md

 *Note that today's entry (Eastern Time) may be updated later today.*

+* **17 June 2016**
+	* `uiMainSteps()` no longer takes any arguments and no longer needs to invoke a function to do the work.
+You still need to call it, but once you do, it will return immediately and you can then get right to your main loop.

 * **16 June 2016**
 	* Added `uiWindowContentSize()`, `uiWindowSetContentSize()`, and `uiWindowOnContentSizeChanged()` methods for manipulating uiWindow content sizes.
 Note the use of "content size"; the size you work with does NOT include window decorations (titlebars, menus, etc.).
 	* Added `uiWindowFullscreen()` and `uiWindowSetFullscreen()` to allow making fullscreen uiWindows, taking advantage of OS facilities for fullscreen and without changing the screen resolution (!).